psych251/patil2018/README.md

-# Replication Project Template
+# Replication Project: Patil & Duncan (2018)

-This is a GitHub template to use for replications projects in PSYCH 251.
-Create a new repo using this as a template in order to use it.
+This is a copy of the replication template for PSYCH 251 class in Autumn 2025.

-The template contains the replication project template as well as a file called `anonymize.py` that you can run to remove personally-identifiable information from the data exported by Qualtrics.
-Just run `python anonymize.py` to anonymize all Qualtrics `csv` files in the `data` directory.